 The English did not immediately enslave the Native Americans when they arrived at Jamestown, nor did they bring slaves from Africa in the first years.
-Slavery was a familiar institution to the English and other Europeans, as well as to Africans and Native Americans, but in the 1600's nearly all labor in England was provided by workers with significantly greater levels of freedom compared to chattel slavery.
+Various forms of slavery were familiar to the English and other Europeans, as well as to Africans and Native Americans, but in the 1600's nearly all labor in England was provided by workers with significantly greater levels of freedom compared to chattel slavery.